back

 3. is aesthetic

-An aesthetically pleasing design is appealing to the eye on surface level.
+Good design is aesthetically pleasing to the eye on surface level.
 On a deeper level, it can positively affect people and their emotions.
-Or, in Rams’ words: “Only well-executed objects can be beautiful.”
+Or, in Rams’ words: “Only well-executed objects can be beautiful.

 4. makes a product understandable